commercetools/commercetools-api-reference/API-GUIDELINE.md

       discountCode

 ####Array
-Define an Array property using names ending with "s".
+Define an Array property using names in plural form, typically ending with "s".

 Some examples: